JJLongoria/aura-helper-xml-compressor/README.md

 Method to set the sort order value to sort the XML Elements when compress

 ### **Parameters:**
   - **sortOrder**: Sort order to order the XML elements.
-Values: simpleFirst, complexFirst, alphabetAsc or alphabetDesc. (alphabetDesc by default).
+Values: simpleFirst, complexFirst, alphabetAsc or alphabetDesc. (alphabetAsc).
     - `string`

 ### **Return:**